franklin113/Touchdesigner-Multi-Layer-Timeline/README.md

 With A Cue Selected --
 - Delete - deletes the selected cues
 - Ctrl+c - copies the selected cues and pastes them, starting at the playhead.
+- Ctrl+z - Undo After deleting or adding a cue
 # Release History

 ## 0.73